DEFRA/defra-ai-sdlc/workflow/workflow-documentation-feedback.md

 ### Scaling with the Codebase

 As the codebase grows, the importance of comprehensive documentation increases.
-Without it, the LLM’s effectiveness in managing and evolving the system diminishes.
+Without it, the LLM's effectiveness in managing and evolving the system diminishes.
 Regularly revisiting and enriching documentation ensures that both human and AI contributors can operate efficiently in a complex development environment.

 ## Best Practices